uchicago-urban-labs/urban-etl/README.md

 Labs.

 ## Purpose
-This code base is a flexible, easily extendible system for regularizing extract-transfer-load processes for the Urban Labs.
+This code base is a flexible, easily extensible system for regularizing extract-transfer-load processes for the Urban Labs.
 Written in Python, this system can easily take new functions, either built off of petl (the underlying ETL code) or custom built for specific applications.